Holly Randall

-Holly Randall (born September 5, 1978) is an American photographer, director and producer of pornographic films, and a podcast host.
-In 2013, she was named one of the most influential women in the adult industry by AVN magazine.
-In 2019, she received the XCritic Lifetime Achievement Award.
+Holly Randall (born September 5, 1978) is an American photographer, film director, producer, publisher, entrepreneur, and podcast host.
+She is known for her work in adult entertainment photography and filmmaking, as well as for hosting the long-running podcast Holly Randall Unfiltered.
+Randall is regarded as one of the most influential female creative executives in the adult entertainment industry and was named among the industry’s most influential women by AVN in 2013.
 In 2024, she was inducted into the AVN Hall of Fame.